cmvicentehe/ReduxSample/README.md

 ### State

 The state is composed by all of the values stored by the application (information requested to web services, databases, cached information, state of the views (loading, displaying information, editting...etc)... etc).
-This information is inmutable.
+This information is immutable.
 That means that each time we want to modify the state a new State with the required information must be created and stored.

 Our app must have an object that implements ***State protocol***.